 - Adopt a minimalist lifestyle by reducing your possessions.
-Go through your closet to identify clothes you have not worn in a year and sell them or donate to charity.
+Go through your closet to identify clothes you have not worn in a year and sell them or donate them to charity.

 - Do not bring something new into your house unless something else is removed

-- Practicing negative visualization each day by imagining something you during the day or value will not be there tomorrow.
+- Practicing negative visualization each day by imagining something you do during the day or value will not be there tomorrow.
 What am I taking for granted in my life?
 Who in my life deserves a call or visit?

 - What are the times when I continued to want more?
 What are the implications?